sami-chaaban/alphascreen/README.md

 ### Running the predictions

 One of the files that is output is a bash script (*runpredictions.bsh*) with a list of commands to run Alphafold on each of the generated fasta files on your machine/cluster.
 The syntax is set up for the LMB, and will therefore likely not be directly compatible with your implementation.
 You can sort this by either editing *runpredictions.bsh* or *jobsetup.py* so that the commands will work.
 If you do change this, make sure the results are output into the *results* directory, which is important for the analysis command ```--show_top``` to work.
-The package has only been tested on ColabFold 1.3.0, 1.4.0, and 1.5.2 (when parsing the results, it is assumed that the PDBs and PAE json filenames are those from ColabFold).
+The package has only been tested on Colabfold 1.3.0, 1.4.0, and 1.5.2 (when parsing the results, it is assumed that the PDBs and PAE json filenames are those from Colabfold).

 Important: The script will run all the jobs and relies on your queuing system to handle them!